Jana-Marie/reca/README.md

   <tbody>
     <tr>
       <td colspan="3">
-        for the most part this is just a simple (and probably buggy) elementary cellular automaton https://en.wikipedia.org/wiki/Elementary_cellular_automaton, with an added wraparound at the edges that can be enabled.
-However the twist is that the projection happens on a polar grid instead of cartesian.
-Combined with the wraparound this creates a radial elementary cellular automaton.
-Rendering is being done via matplotlib, each row of the automaton becomes a bar chart with the number of cells it has.
-All bar charts have the same total length and are then placed on a polar plot.
+        for the most part this is just a simple (and probably buggy) elementary cellular automaton https://en.wikipedia.org/wiki/Elementary_cellular_automaton, with an added wraparound at the edges that can be enabled. however the twist is that the projection happens on a polar grid instead of cartesian. combined with the wraparound this creates a radial elementary cellular automaton. rendering is being done via matplotlib, each row of the automaton becomes a bar chart with the number of cells it has. all bar charts have the same total length and are then placed on a polar plot.
       </td>
     </tr>
     <tr>